CBSE Class 12 English Syllabus 2026-27 PDF Download for Free

 FAQs

 Ans.
-CBSE is expected to release the official Class 12 English syllabus for the 2026-27 academic session on its academic website before the start of the new session.
+CBSE Class 12 English Core Syllabus has been released for the 2026-27 academic session on the official website.

 Ans.
-The exam is expected to follow the usual pattern of 80 marks for theory and 20 marks for internal assessment, divided into reading, writing, and literature sections.
+The exam pattern is similar to that of the previous year - 80 marks for theory and 20 marks for internal assessment, divided into reading, writing, and literature sections.

 Q4.
 Where can students download the CBSE Class 12 English syllabus 2026-27 PDF?

 Ans.
-Students will be able to download the official syllabus PDF from the CBSE academic website once it is released.
+Students can download the official syllabus PDF from the CBSE academic website trusted academic resources website like Educart.

-Q8.
-Are competency-based questions included in the CBSE Class 12 English exam?
+Q6.
+Will competency-based questions be included in the CBSE Class 12 English exam?

 Ans.
-Yes, CBSE includes competency-based questions that test analysis, interpretation, reasoning, and application skills.
+Yes, CBSE will include competency-based questions that test analysis, interpretation, reasoning, and application skills.

 Ans.
 The theory paper is divided into three sections: Reading Skills, Creative Writing Skills, and Literature.